 Meal expenses incurred while in a University travel status are reimbursed based on the time of departure and the time of return.
-Please include these times on the check request form.
+Please include these times with the Request for Disbursement.
 Foundations cannot reimburse for meals on one-day travel unless the employee is accompanied by a non-University business guest at the meal.

-If more than one University employee was present at a meal, then a copy of each employee's Travel Expense Report (for those employees who submitted one to the University) must be attached.
+If more than one University employee was present at a meal, then a copy of each employee's TRV (for those employees who submitted one to the University) must be attached.
 Audit requirements stipulate verification of per diem claimed versus Foundation meals claimed.

-The maximum reimbursement levels for meals (including alcohol) while in University travel status are:
+Maximum reimbursement levels for meals (including alcohol) while in University travel status are:

-Lunch: \$40.00 per person per meal, not including tax and gratuity (this includes the \$15.00 alcohol limit) Dinner: \$75.00 per person per meal, not including tax and gratuity (this includes the \$25.00 alcohol limit)
+- Lunch: \$50.00 per person per meal, before tax and gratuity (this includes the 1 drink per person alcohol limit) - Dinner: \$100.00 per person per meal, before tax and gratuity (this includes the 2 drinks per person alcohol limit)